youreachedrahat/PPBL-2023-Token-Registry/readme.md

         cd ppbl-2023-token-registry
         ```

     - Execute the command `git branch`.
 That command let you see how many *branches* you have currently in your project.
-In this moment, you should have only one: the *main* branch.
+In this moment, you should have only one: the **main branch**.

     - Although you can do whatever you want with this copy of the repository, you could want to treat your copy with the same care that you treat the Gimbalabs repo.
-So let's a new branch.
-That branch will be your *working branch*:
+So let's create a new branch.
+That branch will be your **working branch**:
         ```bash
         git checkout -b example-branch
         ```
-    You can change *example-branch* by the name that you want.
+    You can change *example-branch* by the name you choose.

     -  Finally, execute the command `code .` for open your *development environment* and start to make changes.

     >#### The Development Environment is a workspace for developers to make changes to the files that compound a project.
 If you don't have yet an IDE installed in your machine, the usual election is Visual Studio Code.
 So go to the [VS Code official site](https://code.visualstudio.com/) and install it like any other software.
-Once you have VS Code open, go to *extensions* tab and install the *Remote Development* extension.
+Once you have VS Code open, go to the *extensions* tab (at the left of the screen), search and install the *Remote Development* extension.

+    - From the numeral **3.
+Make changes**, numeral **3.1 Directly from GitLab**, follow the steps for *a* to *h*.

+    - Commit and Push the changes from your **working branch** to the **main branch** of your fork:

+        - Go to the *Source Code* icon at the left side (after you save your work, a number inside a "bubble" emerge from that icon).

+        - If you Hover your mouse on the section *Changes*, a "+" sign will appear (among a few other symbols).
+Click on the "+" sign.

+        You will notice that the changes will disappear from that section and reappear in the *Staged Changes* section.

+        -  Time to *Commit* your changes: In the field "Message" (above the *Commit* button), write a message.
+For example `I created a new .json file`.
+Next, click on the *Commit* button.

+        -

 3. Make changes.

-    # Key Steps:
+    # Basic Routine:

     - create a copy of `template.json` where the file name is **the HEX name of your PPBL2023 Token**
     - add details to your new `.json` file.
 See [example](/mappings/5050424c3230323344656d6f4765726f6c616d6f.json)